LCA-EET/Lichdom/README.md

 # Install Order Notes
 As of this writing, Lichdom has no mod prerequisites.

-- Lichdom should be installed AFTER these mods if you use them:  [EET Start AKA EET Core](https://github.com/Gibberlings3/EET), all mods that add quests or areas, and all mods that add recruitable NPCs.
+Lichdom should be installed AFTER these mods if you use them:  [EET Start AKA EET Core](https://github.com/Gibberlings3/EET), all mods that add quests or areas, and all mods that add recruitable NPCs.

-- Lichdom should be installed BEFORE these mods if you use them:  [EET End](https://github.com/Gibberlings3/EET).

-Specifically, Lichdom has a small amount of cross-mod content AKA crossmod content with these mods, included with permission from authors of original NPCs:
+Specifically, Lichdom has a small amount of cross-mod content AKA crossmod content with these mods, generally included with permission from authors of original NPCs:

 - [Afaaq](https://github.com/Argent77/DjinniCompanion)